 Chardonnay, Pinot Noir

 This is our latest harvest of Chardonnay and Pinot Noir.
-The extended season and cool fall weather results in wines of great fruit purity and naturally high acidity.
+The extended season and cold fall weather result in excellent fruit purity and naturally high acidity wines.
 The wines also capture a marine flavor unlike any of our other wines.

 PETER MARTIN RAY